Board of Trustees

 Nicol Coxon

-Nicol Coxon is a former CPA and mergers and acquisitions consultant.
-She has been an active PTO member, having served as a Co-President of both PTO Council and Boulevard Elementary, and as a member of the advisory committee during the District’s strategic planning process.
-She has held board and leadership roles in several nonprofit organizations including Shaker Youth Soccer Association and New One Shaker, and is currently part of the advisory committee for the Forward Together facilities master planning process.
-She holds a BA in Accountancy from Miami University.
-She is the parent of two Shaker students and a recent graduate.
-Nicol serves on the Foundation’s Grants Distribution Committee.
+Nicol Coxon is a CPA at Glengary Advisory Services.
+She is an active community member, having served as a Co-President of both PTO Council and Boulevard Elementary PTO, and as a member of the advisory committees during the District’s strategic planning and facilities planning processes.
+She has held board and leadership roles in several nonprofit organizations including Shaker Youth Soccer Association and New One Shaker.
+She is a CPA, holds a BA in Accountancy from Miami University, and has experience in audit, mergers and acquisitions, and as a CFO.
+She is the parent of a current Shaker student and two recent graduates.
+Nicol serves on the Foundation’s Grants Distribution and Finance Committees.

 Mark Freeman